AzuraCast/azuracast.com/src/content/docs/docs/administration/azurarelay.md

 AzuraRelay is "relay in a box" containing a lightweight web application and Icecast servers that can connect to and relay an AzuraRelay parent instance.

-If you want to offer your streams to users around the world or accept al arge volume of incoming traffic, AzuraRelay is the perfect companion to AzuraCast.
+If you want to offer your streams to users around the world or accept a large volume of incoming traffic, AzuraRelay is the perfect companion to AzuraCast.

 ## Parent Installation Requirements